-Tommy Stewart was briefly investigated by police after the death of his wife.
+Police briefly investigated Tommy Stewart after the death of his wife.
 No charges were ever filed.

 Hallows Eve tried to reform with Ex-Rigot Mortis vocalist Doyle Bright.
 They announced a “comeback”, but nothing ever happened.

 Steve “Skullator” Shoemaker was the only one who stayed active in music.
 He put together a black metal band called Wormreich.
-Tragedy struck again — returning to Atlanta after their first tour, the driver of the van fell asleep, causing the van to swerve off the road killing 2 and injuring 12 .
+Tragedy struck again — returning to Atlanta after their first tour, the van driver fell asleep, causing the van to swerve off the road, killing 2 and injuring 12.
 Stephen was critically injured.
 Now, like fellow musician Jeff Becerra, is confined to a wheelchair.

 Listen To Hallows Eve Full Albums